 Pupils must arrive at the RR within 5 minutes of when the visit is recorded on ClassCharts.
 If they do not, they will be dealt with by a member of the Senior Leadership Team and Behaviour Leads who will be timetabled on Reset Room duty.
 The SLT timetable will be available to Reset Room Staff.
-Pupils must remain silent in the Reset Room.
-Failure to follow the behaviour expectations [See Appendices] in the Reset Room may result in internal suspension in the serious breach room or a fixed term suspension [see 17.1]
+Pupils must remain silent in the Reset Room following the Learning Mode of Silent Independence.
+Failure to follow the behaviour expectations [See Appendices] in the Reset Room may result in internal suspension in the serious breach room or a fixed term suspension [see Appendix 7]